Speech Therapy Treatments For Head And Neck Cancer

 How Can Speech Therapy For Head And Neck Cancer Help | District Speech & Language Therapy | Washington D.C. & Arlington VA

-If you’re experiencing speech issues, a speech therapist can help you through all phases, including screening, diagnosis, and treatment of this condition.
+If you’re experiencing speech issues due to head and neck cancer, a speech therapist can help you through all phases, including screening, diagnosis, and treatment of this condition.

 Treatment methods for issues related to head and neck cancers should take into account factors such as your social context, age and education, and cultural and linguistic background.